Pet Diabetes Month

 As those of you who have been following us know, we regularly talk about the importance of a fresh, raw food diet to help provide optimum species-specific good health.
 The food is pure whole animal protein and additional ingredients according to feline and canine requirements.

-By following this simple fresh food diet, Beau & I stay “slim and trim” and “over-weight” will never be used to describe us.
-I used to weigh 15lbs when I was 18 months old and now I weight 13lbs and I am almost 6 years old.
-By being proactive with the correct diet, hopefully we can prevent diabetes.
+By following this simple fresh food diet, Beau and Bouvier stay trim and “over-weight” will never be used to describe them.
+As for me however, I used to weigh 15lbs when I was 18 months old and now I weight 14lbs and I am almost 9 years old.
+Mom tells me that I am just big-boned and bulit like a Sherman tank - but the vet is always harping on me!
+I know it's not a lot of weight loss, but by being proactive with the correct diet, hopefully we can prevent diabetes in our family.

 Every day it is important that we cats get some exercise even if we are the only cat in the house.
 Spend 15 minutes each day playing with your cat – whether it is the feather wand – or the little balls that we love so much – toss it and we will chase it for sure!